MantisXZ/Global-Timer/README.md

 # Global-Timer
 A C# Made program that calculates time and uses a timer method.
 Not hard to use, really straight foward
-Uses a counter method to count.
+Uses a counter method to count/time.
 Ex - 60 Counted 1s for time, = 60 seconds'1m timer.
 Have Fun!